Ketan-Sing-h/Cricket-Live-Extension/README.md

-# Live Cricket Extension for Google Chrome
+# <p align="center">Live Cricket Extension for Google Chrome</p>

-**This extension seamlessly integrates the "CricketData API" to offer users a convenient way to stay updated with live cricket scores, player profiles, and match schedules, all within their Google Chrome browser.**
+### This extension seamlessly integrates the "CricketData API" to offer users a convenient way to stay updated with live cricket scores, player profiles, and match schedules, all within their Google Chrome browser.

 ## Key Features
 - **Real-time Cricket Insights:** The extension fetches and displays real-time cricket match information and statistics through the integration of the CricketData API.